 - How To Prove You Have A Whiplash Injury

 - No Win No Fee Claims For Injuries From A Car Accident

 - More Information On Making A Successful Car Accident Claim

-If you have injuries after a car accident, you may wonder what to do next.
+If you have injuries, such as a broken leg or anxiety after a car crash, you may wonder what to do next.
 We would recommend first ensuring that any injured party receives sufficient medical attention.

 If the car accident injury was due to a third party’s negligence, you may be able to make a road traffic accident claim.
 The Road Traffic Act 1988 sets out the duty of care road users owe to each other.
 The Highway Code sets out further guidelines for road users.
 If another road user were found to have breached their duty of care to behave in a way that reduces the risk of injury to others, and you were injured as a result, this would be third-party negligence.